 Reuse projects are possible because of the cities designation of a PUD zoning district that allows the necessary land uses and zoning clearances.
 Another reuse project is in operation between Waste Management and the City of Burnsville.
 Waste Management operates a plant that converts methane gas produced from the landfill into electrical energy and sells this to the electric utility.

-70&natural gas reduction.
-Educational portion of project availabe for all to veiw via internet.
+70% natural gas reduction.
+Educational portion of project available for all to view via internet.

 The City's Wastewater Treatment Plant generates methane as part of the water treatment process.
 The methane gas is captured and returned to the boiler to heat the entire facility, including the tanks where methane is formed.